ITM, ATM, and OTM Options Explained

 No intrinsic value.
 Cheapest, highest risk.

-An option is ITM when exercising it would be profitable (ignoring premium paid):
+An option is ITM when exercising it would be profitable (ignoring the premium paid):

 Characteristics: